HallwayTech/grouper-changelog-nakamura/README.md

                                                  || event.eventType eq 'MEMBERSHIP_DELETE' \
                                                  || event.eventType eq 'MEMBERSHIP_ADD')

+    # When this group is deleted we delete the sakai course shell.
     changeLog.consumer.courseGroups.delete.role = student
+    # Add the sakai admin account as a lecturer
+    changeLog.consumer.courseGroups.add.admin.as.lecturer = false

     # Creating Sakai group names from grouper names.
     # We use a regulr expression to capture the stem and group names in a grouper name